-Students may find that they have disabilities that diminish academic performance.
-PNWU reasonably accommodates students, who are otherwise qualified for admission and can meet the minimal technical standards as stated in this catalog, with disabilities as long as there is evidence establishing a relationship between the disability and the need for accommodation, and the accommodation does not impose an undue hardship on the University.
+Students may find that they have disabilities that diminish their ability to equitably access educational opportunities.
+PNWU reasonably accommodates students with disabilities, who are otherwise qualified for admission and can meet the minimal technical standards as stated in this catalog, as long as there is evidence establishing a relationship between the disability and the need for accommodation, and the accommodation does not impose an undue hardship on the University.
 All reasonable accommodations are determined on a case-by-case basis by conducting an individualized assessment.